Downloads:

 Management Strategies

-The primary challenge at Sheldon Reservoir is aquatic vegetation management.
-Aquatic nuisance species surveys will be conducted annually, and efforts to inform the public about the negative impacts of aquatic invasive species and preventive measures will continue.
+The primary challenge at Sheldon Lake is aquatic vegetation management.
+Aquatic nuisance species surveys will be conducted annually, herbicide treatments performed as necessary to improve angler access, and efforts to inform the public about the negative impacts of aquatic invasive species and preventive measures will continue.
+Will continue to explore funding opportunities for angler access improvements in cooperation with State Parks and Infrastructure divisions.
 Electrofishing and angler access surveys will be conducted every four years.
-The bowfin fishery will be advertised to anglers searching for bowfin fishing opportunities.

 Sport Fish Restoration Logo